-Pet abandonment & overpopulation, as well as the number of pets entering animal shelters each year are big problems.
+Pet abandonment & overpopulation, as well as the number of pets entering animal shelters each year worldwide, and in different countries, are significant problems.

 In this guide, we outline the size of the issues with stats, outline the impact and effects, and also what it costs society.

-We also look at solutions that are working to address the issues.
+We also look at potential solutions for addressing the issues.

 Summary Of Pet Abandonment, Overpopulation, & Pets Entering Animal Shelters